-Tell us a bit about Au pair Argentina
+Tell us a bit about Buenos Aires Local Tours?

-Tell us a bit about why you founded Au pair Argentina?
+Tell us a bit about how and why you founded Buenos Aires local tours?

 Tell us a bit about yourself.
 How did you end up living in Buenos Aires?

-List your top 5 favorite things about Buenos Aires
+List your top 5 favourite things about Buenos Aires

 If you could give one piece of advice to newcomers to Buenos Aires, what would it be?

 Get out there and explore.
 Coming on my tour will give you some of the tools youâll need such as understanding the bus system which is very useful.
 Otherwise just walk around soaking it all up â try a new barrio every day.